Last updated on June 13, 2021

 - Surrounding stones enhance the brilliance of the centre stone.

 - Halo setting protects the centre stone from side hits.

 - A high-carat centre diamond can look enormous in a halo setting.

 - Smaller stones in the halo may become loose and fall out over time.

 - If the halo ring features a pavé band, resizing can be difficult.

 Halo Engagement Ring Styles

-If the classic halo engagement ring doesn’t match your style, there are many other options to choose from.
+If the classic halo engagement ring does not match your style, there are many other options to choose from.

-In case you are on a tighter budget, instead of a centre gemstone, you can opt for a cluster of small or pavé diamonds.
-This way you can finish with the same carat weight of a single large stone, but with a much lower price.
+The centre stone may be a colourless or fancy colour diamond or any other gemstone such as morganite, sapphire, ruby, emerald etc. In case you are on a tighter budget, instead of a centre gemstone, you can opt for a cluster of small or pavé diamonds.
+This way you can finish with the same carat weight of a single large stone but at a much lower price.